razemauze/alternative/README.md

 Flexible columns
 ----------------

-Just use the `.col` to make the columns slipt evenly across the row.
+Just use the `.col` to make the columns split evenly across the row.

 ```
 <div class="row">